-- Five teams participated in the NCAA Division III National Championships
+- Seven teams participated in the NCAA Division III National Championships

 - 12 individuals were selected to participate in NCAA Championship competition as individuals

 - W&L athletes were named first team all-conference a total of 61 times

-- Eight athletes were named the conference athlete of the year in their sport
+- Four athletes were named the conference athlete of the year in their sport

 - A total of six different athletes were named the scholar-athlete of the year in their respective sport

-- Two coaches were named the coach of the year in their sport
+- W&L coaches were named the coach of the year in their sport 10 times

 - A total of 262 athletes were named W&L Scholar-Athletes for having achieved a GPA of 3.5 or higher in either the fall or winter term